architect/arc.codes/public/reference/arc/aws.md

     - **`httpv1`** - `HTTP` API + Lambda payload format version 1.0
     - **`rest`** - `REST` API + original API Gateway payload format

-For more on working with AWS, please see: [Multiple AWS Accounts](/guides/multiple-aws-accounts).

 Alternatively, if you want a less granular approach, you can declare your preferred region and profile in your `.bashrc` ([more information here](https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html)).

 If you have AWS exports in your `.bashrc` and `@aws` specified in your `app.arc` project, the `@aws` section will win.